jagadish09/Data_Mining/README.md

 Electricity_demand :

 1) Collected electricity consumption data for several regions in USA
-2) Developed code in R to determine factors that in uence Electricity Demand in USA
+2) Developed code in R to determine factors that influence Electricity Demand in USA
 3) Analyzed and generated a report differentiating these factors based on Customer class like Residential, Commercial and Industrial using regression analysis

 Hashmap :

 1) Produced a file with no duplicate lines nor lines with only one add/delete of a single word
-2) Implemented of a linear scaling solution technique
+2) Developed a linear scaling technique

 Jaccard Similarity :